Too Legit to Quit: Singles

-"2 Legit 2 Quit" proved to be successful in the U.S. as a Top 10 hit, peaking at No. 5 on the Billboard Hot 100.
-Another hit came soon after with "Addams Groove", which appeared on both The Addams Family motion picture soundtrack, and the vinyl and cassette versions of 2 Legit 2 Quit).
+"2 Legit 2 Quit" proved to be successful in the U.S., peaking at No. 5 on the Billboard Hot 100.
+Another hit came soon after with "Addams Groove", which appeared on both The Addams Family motion picture soundtrack, and the vinyl and cassette versions of "2 Legit 2 Quit").
 It reached No. 7 in the U.S. and No. 4 in the UK.
 Despite the album's multi-platinum certification, the sales were one-third of those of Please Hammer Don't Hurt 'Em.